How to Make a Dog’s Coat Shiny

 What dog food is the best answer to the question of how to make a dog’s coat shine?
 A diet that is based on whole-food ingredients and is nutritionally balanced for long-term feeding is an excellent foundation for a shiny coat and overall good health.

-Natural supplements can also play a critical role in ensuring a healthy, shiny coat for your favorite pup.
-Fatty acids, particularly omega-3 fatty acids, promote healthy skin and a gleaming coat.
+Natural supplements can also play a critical role in supporting a healthy, shiny coat for your favorite pup.
+Fatty acids, particularly omega-3 fatty acids, are known to promote healthy skin and a gleaming coat.

 An often-overlooked natural supplement is olive leaf extract.
 Called “nature’s antibiotic,” the olive leaf extract is a natural antiviral and antioxidant that has been proven to treat dermatitis, dry skin, and other types of allergies that can affect your dog.